Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 - TODOs
   - consider how to use context/meta-information to refine policies?
   - make sure duplication is avoided as much as sensible by cross-referencing to sections.
+  - Check that the benchmark risk categories and the guidance for producers should be consistent with the methodology & guidelines: so same scales etc.
+  - Make sure we are aligned with DPA v4! (can we refer to it?)

 -->